 - Strategies to reduce the risk of the prosthesis becoming infected

 Mayo Clinic in Rochester, Minn., and Mayo Clinic in Phoenix/Scottsdale, Ariz., are ranked among the Best Hospitals for orthopedics by U.S. News & World Report.
 Mayo Clinic In Jacksonville, Fla., is ranked high performing for orthopedics.

-- Barbara Woodward Lips Patient Education Center.
+- Office of Patient Education Center.
 Total hip replacement surgery.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Mayo Clinic; 2018.